Skip to content

 Example

-This example defines a simple interface IMyInterface with one method DoSomething, and then implement this interface in a class TMyClass.
+This example defines a simple interface IMyInterface with one method DoSomething, and then implements this interface in a class TMyClass.

 1. Define the Interface